Jean-Philippe Mateta

+Mateta began his career with Châteauroux before signing for Ligue 1 side Lyon in 2016.
+Following a successful loan to second-division side Le Havre, he signed for Bundesliga club Mainz 05 in 2018, before joining Crystal Palace in 2021, where he won the FA Cup in 2025.

+Mateta represented France internationally at under-19 and under-21 youth levels, and later featured in their Olympic team in Paris 2024, finishing as third-highest scorer of the tournament and winning a silver medal.

 Early life

-Mateta was born in Sevran, a suburb of Paris, to a Congolese father and a French mother.
+Mateta was born in Sevran, Seine-Saint-Denis, to a Congolese father and a French mother.
 His father is a former professional footballer who played in Congo and in Liège, Belgium.

 Club career

 Lyon

 In September 2016, Mateta signed for Ligue 1 side Lyon from Châteauroux on a five-year contract for a fee of €2 million with a further €3 million possible in bonuses.
 His former club also retained a 20% sell-on clause on the player.
-Mateta made his debut for the Ligue 1 side on 21 September 2016 against Montpellier, replacing Maxwel Cornet after 76 minutes a 5–1 home win.
+Mateta made his debut for the Ligue 1 side on 21 September 2016 against Montpellier, replacing Maxwel Cornet after 76 minutes in a 5–1 home win.
 He played his next match four months later in the Coupe de France, again coming on for Cornet against Montpellier, in the 76th minute of a 5–0 home win.
 He made his first Ligue 1 start against AS Monaco on 23 April 2017.
 He played 65 minutes, before being replaced by Mathieu Valbuena in a 2–1 home loss.

 Le Havre (loan)

 In July 2017, he joined Ligue 2 side Le Havre on a season-long loan.
-He scored 19 goals in 37 Ligue 2 matches across the 2017–18 season.
+Mateta scored 19 goals in 37 Ligue 2 matches across the 2017–18 season.

 Mainz 05

 On 29 June 2018, Mateta joined Bundesliga club 1.
 FSV Mainz 05 on a four-year deal.
 His arrival was the most expensive signing in club history.
-Upon signing with the club, the player was compared favorably to former Mainz strikers Aristide Bance and Adam Szalai as well as former 1.
+Upon signing with the club, the player was compared favorably to former Mainz strikers Aristide Bancé and Adam Szalai as well as former 1.
 FC Köln and 1899 Hoffenheim player Anthony Modeste.

 On 5 April 2019, Mateta scored his first senior hat-trick in a 5–0 league victory over SC Freiburg.